Skip to main content

 What Stable Diffusion Does Best

-- Total control.
-ControlNet for pose guidance, IP-Adapter for style transfer, LoRA models for fine-tuning on specific concepts — the customization is limitless.
+• Total control.
+ControlNet for pose guidance, IP-Adapter for style transfer, LoRA models for fine-tuning on specific concepts — customization is limitless if you're willing to learn.

-- No per-image cost.
-Once you have the hardware, generations are free.
+• No per-image cost.
+Once you've got the hardware, generations are free.
 If you generate hundreds of images daily, this pays for itself quickly.
+Might even be the cheapest option within a few months of heavy use.

 Limitations

-The learning curve is steep.
+Learning curve is steep.
+Not gonna sugarcoat it.
 ComfyUI's node-based interface is powerful but intimidating for beginners.
-Image quality out of the box (without fine-tuned models and careful prompting) is below Midjourney.
+Image quality out of the box (without fine-tuned models and careful prompting) falls below Midjourney.
 And you need a decent NVIDIA GPU — AMD support exists but is less reliable.
+If you don't enjoy tinkering with technical setups, this probably isn't for you.

 Pricing

-The model is free and open source.
-The cost is your hardware.
+Model is free and open source.
+Cost is your hardware.
 A capable GPU (RTX 4060 Ti 16GB) costs around Rs 35,000-40,000 in India.
-If you already have a gaming PC, you are set.
+If you've already got a gaming PC, you're set.
+Zero ongoing subscription costs — just electricity.

 Other Notable Tools